TechnoEquinox/CS-499-Capstone-Project/README.md

 ## MariaDB Structure
 For information on the database structure and schema, please see *inventory_db description.txt*.

-### Setting up MariaDB
+### Requirements: MariaDB
-Coming Soon!
+This project assumes you have already installed MariaDB, and have configured it with a hostname, user, password, and a database name.
+Leave the database empty and do not add or configure any tables.

 ## Database and JWT Auth
-For the database authentication and for the JWT token, this data is saved in the auth.json file not published here.
+This data is saved in the auth.json file not published here.
 This file is created when running the install.sh file.
 This JSON contains the following structure:

 ```
 {